opencog/atomspace/opencog/query/README.md

    BindLink and the SetLink that the results came in.
 This is ... annoyingly inefficient.
 Also not inherently thread-safe.
-It can be worked around by placing the BindLink, and the search results in a temporary atomspace, but this is ... kind-of-ish icky?
+It can be worked around by placing the BindLink, and the search results in a temporary AtomSpace, but this is ... kind-of-ish icky?
    Can we do something nicer, here?

- * Atomspaces are done wrong.
-Grounding whould always be performed in the same atomspace that the bindlink is in.
+ * AtomSpaces are done wrong.
+Grounding should always be performed in the same AtomSpace that the BindLink is in.
 Thus should be fetched directly from the bind-link, and not passed as a third-party parameter.

 Document Status